Serving your country was tough.

 The best way we can thank our servicemen and women is to serve them when they return home.
 Carolina Career College helps veterans transition from their military career into a rewarding Information Technology career upon separation.

-In November 2016, militaryfriendly.com named Carolina Career College a 2017 Military Friendly School!
+Carolina Career College has been a Military Friendly School since 2016.
 What does that mean?

 According to militaryfriendly.com, schools with the Military Friendly Schools designation have been “recognized for exhibiting leading practices in recruiting and supporting post-military students”.